“Duco Burgers strikes exactly the right tone in every case.”

-Duco studied piano with Henk Mak van Dijk, Peter Beijersbergen van Henegouwen & Bernd Brackman.
-From 2012 till 2018, he studied with Klára Würtz at Utrecht Conservatory.
-He participated in masterclasses with many celebrated pianists, including Igor Roma, Enrico Pace, Rian de Waal, and Fumiko Eguchi.
+Duco studied piano with Henk Mak van Dijk, Peter Beijersbergen van Henegouwen, Bernd Brackman, and, from 2012 to 2018, with Klára Würtz at the Utrecht Conservatory, where he graduated with the highest distinction.

 Lili Boulanger (1893-1918), Complete works for piano solo.